fronzofronzo/mesh-denoising-tesi/README.md

 # Mesh Denoising with Graph Convolutional Networks — Thesis Project

-A codebase and experiments for a master's thesis on applying Graph Convolutional Networks (DGCNN-style) to mesh denoising.
+A codebase and experiments for a bachelor's thesis on applying Graph Convolutional Networks (DGCNN-style) to mesh denoising.
 The implementation focuses on predicting face/vertex normals from local mesh patches and using the predicted normals to drive surface denoising/vertex updates.

 Repository: https://github.com/fronzofronzo/mesh-denoising-tesi